koyo-nic/grass-course-veroa/README.md

 ##### Mac OS

-Download GRASS GIS 7.4.1 stable from: http://grassmac.wikidot.com/downloads and follow the instructions under *Installing GRASS for Mac*.
+Download GRASS GIS 7.8.5 stable from:http://grassmac.wikidot.com/downloads and follow the instructions under *Installing GRASS for Mac*.

 ##### Ubuntu Linux

-Install GRASS GIS 7.4.1 from the "unstable" package repository:
+Install GRASS GIS 7.8.5 from the "unstable" package repository:
+> **Note:** packaged with GDAL 3 or later
+> If you already have QGIS installed through [official docs](https://qgis.org/en/site/forusers/alldownloads.html#debian-ubuntu) with ``qgis-grass-plugin`` then you probably have grass installed.
+QGIS :hearts: Grass GIS

 ```
 sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable